GenomicsAotearoa/shell-for-bioinformatics/docs/puzzles.md

     **Return:** The transcribed RNA string of *t*

-??? question "The secondary and tertiary structures of DNA"
+??? question "Complementing a Strand of DNA"

     In DNA strings, symbols 'A' and 'T' are complements of each other, as are 'C' and 'G'.